FirstLegoLeague/launcher/README.md

 # FIRST LEGO League Launcher

-This is the "FIRST LEGO League - Scoring System" Launcher.
-This project connect all the scoring system components to create a single execution file.
+This is the "FIRST LEGO League Tournament Management System" Launcher.
+This project connects all the scoring system components to create a single execution file.

 ## Using